gregleo12/fpl/CONTEXT_MAINTENANCE_GUIDE.md

 ```
 Before we finish, update context files with today's work:

-1. What bugs did we fix? (move from IN PROGRESS to FIXED)
+1. What bugs did we fix? (move from IN PROGRESS to FIXED in CLAUDE.md)
-2. What features did we add? (update Key Files + Version History)
+2. What features did we add? (update Key Files + VERSION_HISTORY_COMPLETE.md)
-3. What new mistakes should we avoid? (add to Common Mistakes)
+3. What new rules should we document? (add to Critical Rules in CLAUDE.md)
-4. Any version bumps? (update Version History)
+4. Any version bumps? (update VERSION_HISTORY_COMPLETE.md)

-Update CLAUDE_CODE_CONTEXT.md and .cursorrules accordingly, then commit.
+Update both files accordingly, then commit.
 ```

 ---